Flipper Zero: Midwest FurFest Bluetooth Low Energy attack

 In September 2023 the ability to launch Bluetooth Low Energy spam attacks with a Flipper Zero was demonstrated by a security researcher known as 'Techryptic'.
 A custom Flipper Zero firmware was developed shortly afterward that could launch spam attacks against Android devices and Microsoft Windows computers.
 An Android app to launch BLE attacks was developed shortly afterwards.

 At the 2023 Midwest FurFest attendees reported severe disruption of Square payment readers and an insulin pump controller crashed due to the BLE spam.
 A researcher known as Remy said to Bleeping Computer: "For BTLE enabled medical equipment, at minimum a disruption results in a degraded quality of life for those affected," adding "Some conditions may not be life threatening to have disruptions.
 Others may not be so lucky."

-As a result, a Python script was developed by the Wall of Flippers project for Linux and Windows to detect BLE spam attacks coming from Flipper and Android devices.
+As a result, a Python script was developed, called the Wall of Flippers project for Linux and Windows to detect BLE spam attacks coming from Flipper and Android devices.